SreeyaReddy/ASE-Lab-Assignment8/README.md

 The main aim of this Tutorial is to develop a Ionic Application with Firebase

-This  is a FoodApp application with Login & Signup Page.
+This  is a Mashup application with Login & Signup Page.

 The below is the Wiki Link for Lab Assignment 8